-where $f_{k}(x,\Theta)$ has been fitted under least squares criterion on $g_{k}$.
-Boosting in functional space is a building block of many other machine learning algorithms.
-For example, it has been recently adopted, in combination with parametric probabilistic modelling and the concept of natural gradient, in the NGBoost library \cite{Duan2019}.
-In this paper, we will follow the method adopted by XGboost and LightGBM, which optimizes the boosted tree in parameter space using a second-order approximation of the loss function.
+\begin{linenomath*} \end{linenomath*} where $\Vert \cdot \Vert_2^2$ denotes the sum of squares over all the predictions, $\rho$ is a hyper-parameter and the last equality holds under the assumption of sufficient regularity, so that one can interchange differentiation and integration.
+Equation \eqref{eq:gradient_descent} can be interpreted as the act of minimizing the first order approximation of the loss function in its argument $F$, while trying not to deviate too much from the predictions of the previous fitted model $F_{k}$.
+In order to find the minimizer of \eqref{eq:gradient_descent}, we apply the first order optimality condition, w.r.t. each observation, and we find: \begin{linenomath*} \end{linenomath*} which is the gradient descent step.
+The loss gradient $g_k$ is easily computed for the dataset $\mathcal{D}$.
+However, as pointed out in \cite{Friedman2001}, our goal is to minimize $\mathscr{L}(y, F)$ not only for the dataset $\mathcal{D}$, but also on unseen data, in order to perform statistical learning and achieve model generalization.
+For this reason, boosting replaces $g_k$ with the gradient \emph{learned} by a base model $f(x,\theta)$, also known as weak learner.
+The iterative model fitting becomes: \begin{linenomath*} \end{linenomath*} where $f_{k}(x,\theta)$ has been fitted under least squares criterion on $g_{k}$.
+Boosting in function space is a building block of many other machine learning algorithms.
+For example, it has been recently adopted, in combination with parametric probabilistic modelling and the concept of natural gradient, in the NGBoost library \citep{Duan2019}.
+In this paper, we will follow the method adopted by XGboost and LightGBM, which optimizes the boosted tree using a second-order approximation of the loss function.
 We retain only the additive stage-wise strategy defined by the iteration \eqref{eq:additive_model}, assuming it to be coercive with respect to the prediction error.
-Indeed the presence of $\rho$ helps in dumping the response of the current iteration model, avoiding overshooting of the final model $F_{k+1}$.
-Defining $y_k = y-F_k$, we have:
+Indeed the presence of the learning rate $\rho$ helps in dampening the response of the current iteration model, avoiding overshooting of the final model $F_{k+1}$.
+Under a stage-wise strategy, we can write the second order approximation of $\mathscr{L}(y, F_{k})$ with respect to the new weak-learner as:

-where $\lambda$ is the quadratic punishment coefficient, $\tilde{g}$ and $\tilde{h}$ are the gradient and the second derivative of the loss function, with respect to the model \emph{parameters}.
-For the chain rule, we can write:

-where $h = \frac{\partial^2 \mathscr{L}}{\partial F^2}$ and $r(w_l)$ is the tree response function, introduced in \eqref{eq:tree}.
-Note that for the usual case in which the leaf response is constant, $\tilde{g} = g$ and $\tilde{h} = h$.
-In order to minimize \eqref{eq:parameter_space}, we apply the two-step strategy explained in section \ref{sec:trees}.
-At first, the optimal leaf loss given the splits $\{\mathds{1}_l \}_1^{n_l}$ is retrieved, and secondly, a greedy strategy is applied to find the optimal splits.
-The overall loss function (disregarding the constant term) can be now defined using \eqref{eq:leaf_loss}: